IvanCastillo1986/meeting-booking-app-frontend/README.md

 REACT_APP_API_URL=http://localhost:3333

 After you've done this, save the file before closing.

+Then, open the command line on this same level and run the following command: npm install
+This will automatically install all of the node_modules files required to run application.

 Then, open the command line on this same level and type: npm start